hakehardware/hakehardware.github.io/docs/guides/autonomys/prep-your-drives-for-autonomys.md

 Now that the drives are prepared, they are ready to be added to the Farmer.
 You will need to make note of the mount points for each drive, as you will need to specify it in the Autonomys Farmer command.

 ## Debian/Ubuntu - Script
-The script performs essential the same actions, except it automates all the steps.
+The script performs essentially the same actions as the Manual method.
 There will be a few prompts which you must respond to, but it is otherwise automated.
 The script will check for a boot partition in order to prevent wiping the OS drive, but always be sure to skip the drives you do not want to wipe.
-It will also automatically unmount mounted drives if necessary.
+The script will automatically unmount mounted drives if necessary.

-Currently the drive only supports NVMEs.
-To begin,

-Follow the prompts
+Currently the script is only setup to detect NVME drives, I will eventually adapt it for SATA drives too.

 ### Identify the Drives to Prepare
 We need to be absolutely certain that we are preparing the correct drives.
 I use the following command to print out my block devices